 Note: If pilot goes out, repeat steps 3 through 7.
-If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.

-- Slightly press and turn control knob counterclockwise routed heating level.
-The burner(s) should light.
-Set control knob to any heat level between HI and LO. - To leave pilot lit and shut off burners only, turn control knob clockwise to the HI position then press in and turn clockwise to PILOT position.
+- If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Slightly press and turn control knob counterclockwise to desired heating level.
+The burner should light.
+Set control knob to HI or LO.